 Temporary Parking Decals will be issued by the Campus Services Desk to students who are temporarily disabled (sprained ankle, broken leg, etc.) or if a student needs a special exception to park in an unauthorized area.
-The permit must be obtained prior to parking illegally, and will be issued on a temporary basis for a reasonable cause that cannot be accomplished through regular parking procedures.
+The permit must be obtained prior to parking in any location other than permissible by your registered decal.

 Vacation and Breaks.
-Vehicles may not be left on campus lots during scheduled vacations and academic break periods.
+Vehicles may not be left on campus lots during scheduled vacations and academic break periods without prior approval, and could be subject to parking violations or being towed.